Viridi-Machina/p1-my-portfolio/README.md

 You can take a video of this testing if you want and convert it to a gif and paste that into your readme.
 Record something to yourself in a Slack direct message, then download it.
 Then you can use https://cloudconvert.com/mp4-to-gif to convert the mp4 to a gif and just paste it into the readme via GiHu, and it'll resolve itself.

-### Chrome Vox Reader
-🚀 **merit & beyond**

-If you are really ambitious, you can use the [VoxReader](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) extension in chrome to see what your site sounds like on a screen reader.
-It really drives home the need for good aria-labels & semantic HTML.

 # Technologies Used
-🚀 **merit & beyond**

-This section just summarizers tools and programming languages you used.

 ## Languages
 🚀 **merit & beyond**